python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/030_Oversampling_Undersampling.md

 _Note: at time of writing, the caption is wrong on Figure 3.
 However, the page correctly explains what is happening._

+If you'd like to read further, see also [this page from allaboutcircuits.com](https://www.allaboutcircuits.com/technical-articles/nyquist-shannon-theorem-understanding-sampled-systems/).

 ### Nyquist and Aliasing

 _Nyquist: [Helicopter blade demonstration of Nyquist theorem](https://www.youtube.com/watch?v=yr3ngmRuGUc)_